Socialist Party of National Liberation – Provisional

-Socialist Party of National Liberation – Provisional (in Catalan: Partit Socialista d'Alliberament Nacional - Provisional, PSAN-P. PSANp or PSAN (p)) was a pro-Catalan independence political party in the Catalan Countries.
+Socialist Party of National Liberation – Provisional (in Catalan: Partit Socialista d'Alliberament Nacional - Provisional, PSAN-P. PSANp or PSAN (p)) was a Communist, pro-Catalan independence political party in the Catalan Countries.
 The PSAN-P was formed in 1974, as a split of the Socialist Party of National Liberation (PSAN).
 The main leaders of the party were Carles Castellanos, Eva Serra i Puig and Agustí Alcoberro.

 Ideology and tactics

 This new party was more in favor of armed struggle then the PSAN, which forced a significant part of its direction into exile.
 The PSAN-P had a rupturist and national-popular character and supported direct confrontation with the state.
 The PSAN-P signed a treaty with ETA and the Unión do Pobo Galego (UPG) to work jointly with this national liberation movements and signed the Brest Charter.

 The party was also in favour of a "sectorial front"-like organization.
 Due to this the PSAN-P created and union, the Col·lectius d'Obrers en Lluita, and helped two armed organizations; Arxiu (1978-1979), Exèrcit d'Alliberament Català and the Organització de la Lluita Armada (OLLA, 1974).
 In 1978 the PSAN-P and other organizations also created the Catalan Committee against the Spanish Constitution.

 The activity of PSAN-P was very irregular, as it did not manage to stabilise the organisation, largely due to three successive deaths of militants: in April 1974, one of its main leaders, Carles Castellanos, was arrested; in September 1974, more were arrested following the disbanding of the Assemblea de Catalunya; and in May 1975, ten more were arrested.
 In September 1975, when an ETA outbreak occurred in Barcelona, a large part of the leadership went into exile.
 Many PSAN-P militants also infiltrated border crossings, both to evacuate people fleeing repression and wishing to go into exile, and also to get activists preparing attacks into Catalonia.
 Among the exiles were Jaume Fernàndez Calvet and Josep Serra "Cala", who remained to live permanently in Northern Catalonia.